 - Completed SOC-253, IDS-201, or SPHO-205, and IDS-355 or STHO-212

 - Completed a semester program in a developing country

 - Appropriate language skills

 - A GPA of 2.7 or higher

 As an intern, you will be supervised and mentored by World Renew staff and perhaps by development workers from World Renew's partner organizations.
 Placements may include work in community development, micro-enterprise and business development, literacy and adult education, organizational capacity building, data gathering, basic health needs, disaster preparedness and response, refugee assistance and resettlement, local church-based development, and peace and reconciliation work.

 You will work with World Renew to find a placement in one of the 30 countries around the world.
 Calvin students have been placed in Haiti, Honduras, Nicaragua, Mali, Niger, Nigeria, Romania and Zambia.

 You will pay a full semester of tuition plus a program fee to cover all program costs for your internship.
 The cost of the summer internships are the tuition for one summer course plus a program fee.

-- on-site visits from faculty mentors (for the semester program)
+- On-site visits from faculty mentors (for semester program)